-To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors) or reasonable ranges to evaluate changes in findings.
-The model results were most sensitive to health state utilities, mortality hazard ratios, age of the cohort, costs of hospitalizations, and disutility for hospitalizations in NYHA Class IV.
+To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in findings.
+The model results were most sensitive to utility and inputs for the NYHA functional class health states, and disutility inputs for hospitalizations.
 Figure 4.2 shows the tornado diagram, additional details are in the supplement.